PrismarineJS/minecraft-data/README.md

 Support minecraft 1.8.3.

+## Wrappers

 Minecraft-data is language independent, you can use it with these language specific modules :

 * [node-minecraft-data](https://github.com/PrismarineJS/node-minecraft-data) provides indexes and look up functions in node.js
 * [python-minecraft-data](https://github.com/rom1504/python-minecraft-data) provides indexes and look up functions in python

 If you want to use minecraft-data in a new language, we advise you to [create a new wrapper](doc/make-a-new-wrapper.md)

+There are also some projects that wrap parts of minecraft-data in other ways :

+* [ProtocolGen](https://github.com/Johni0702/ProtocolGen) that generate java files reading and writing the protocol from minecraft-data protocol.json file

 ## Documentation